-For more detailed tips on how search works in the CMC, see the Detailed Curation Guide.
+For more detailed tips on how search works in the CMP, see the Detailed Curation Guide.

 For tips around finding images, see the Image Curation Guide.

 From the Content Explorer, you can get to the search page by pressing the “search” button, or pressing the enter/return key while your cursor is in the search bar.

 - Sort by date published, rather than relevance to see most recent results.

 - Categories: Do NOT sort by category.
 This filter is specifically applied to a narrow set of publishers, and in general, will block out content for most publishers.

 - “Has Featured Image”: Will surface only articles that have featured images

 - Date Range: You can set a date-based parameter to restrict articles coming through based on the desired date range.
 For example, if you’re looking for articles about elections, you may want to select a date range appropriate to that event.